ToonVanEyck/OpenFlap/README.md

 I would rather sink in more time than money.

 #### The split-flap display shall not require a homing sequence.
 To achieve this, the OpenFlap modules contain an optical absolute encoder.
-This encoder allows the module to know i'ts position at any time.
+This encoder allows the module to know it's position at any time.

 #### The design shall consist only of printed circuit boards and 3D printable parts.